OrderAndCh4oS/Python-Rummy/README.md

 The winner is the player with the lowest score

-### Created for CS50 Final Project 2016
+### This project was created for EDx CS50 Final Project 2016

-This was my final CS50 project video:
+Final CS50 project video:

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=JghRYmAkpXI
 " target="_blank"><img src="http://img.youtube.com/vi/JghRYmAkpXI/3.jpg"